kamencesc/gbp-esp-shield-pcb/README.md

 ![2D render of the back pcb design](images/gbc_wp_back.png)

-You can get help with this project and find info on the software that runs on the ESP by joining the [Game Boy Camera Club discord server](http://bit.ly/gbccd)
+You can get help with the original project and find info on the software that runs on the ESP by joining the [Game Boy Camera Club discord server](http://bit.ly/gbccd)